Pratt-Zan/Glassdoor-Information-Scraping-Procedure/README.md

 There should be 6 .ipynb files, which 5 of them (except Data_Full_Filter) is for the running procedure to generate the final outcome, and the exception is to generate the data from the initial dataset。 Since we have already generated the filtered_companies_full_Transfer.csv dataset, we will not execute this code here.
 The excecution order can be seen in notice above, and we will also make guideline blow using step notice as titles.

-Please be awared that the empty file is not showed in this link here since the Github restriction, but it should be established for the running environmenr.
+Please be awared that the empty file is not showed in this link here since the Github restriction, but it should be established for the running environment(please add these files after downloading the full project).
 The full structure should be found in the Onedrive link.

 --------------------------